fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 #### Getting ready

-In this recipe, we will be using the `Winery.csv` dataset.
+In this lab, we will be using the `Winery.csv` dataset.
 Make sure you are connected to it, and open a new blank worksheet.